 1 for a hand over, so that could be perceived.
-2 certainly was never out and operationally involved in any Chief Executive role.
-3 4 36 You have reflected a short time ago on the success, as 0.
-5 I think you view it, of the Board during your tenure.
-10:37 It's right to reflect that, as set out in your 6 7 statement, you had been commended with an MBE for your 8 services to the Trust and your commitment to charity work in Northern Ireland; isn't that right?
-9 10 Yes. Α. 10:38 11 37 That came your way in the 2019 New Year Honour's List?
-Q. 12 Yes. Α. 13 Additionally, you've achieved a lifetime achievement 38 Q. 14 award from the Royal College of Nursing for, I think the citation was "Outstanding Contribution to Health 15 10:38 16 and Social Care".
+But I 2 certainly was never out and operationally involved in 3 any Chief Executive role.
+4 36 Q. You have reflected a short time ago on the success, as 5 I think you view it, of the Board during your tenure.
+10:37 6 It's right to reflect that, as set out in your 7 statement, you had been commended with an MBE for your 8 services to the Trust and your commitment to charity 9 work in Northern Ireland; isn't that right?
+10 Α. Yes.
+10:38 11 37 Q. That came your way in the 2019 New Year Honour's List?
+12 Α. Yes.
+13 38 Q. Additionally, you've achieved a lifetime achievement 14 award from the Royal College of Nursing for, I think 15 the citation was "Outstanding Contribution to Health 10:38 16 and Social Care".
 Isn't that correct?
-I think one of the reasons for that probably was 17 Α. 18 I was the first nurse, I understand, in the United 19 Kingdom to be ever to bring in models of excellence 20 that could be measured in relation to quality outcomes 10:39 for patients.
-We used a recognised company in the UK, 21 22 Goldsmith it was at that time.
-But the forward within the health and social care families.

-26 39 Q. Let me talk a little more about your role as Chair of 27 the Southern Trust Board.
-You describe in your witness 28 statement - if we can bring it up on the screen, 29 please, WIT-90849 - your responsibilities, you say, thinking to know to do that in the independent sector, many of that started some of the quality standards were substantial, and you explain that you were accountable for the performance management of the Trust in its broadest sense, and you further explain that in that paragraph.
+17 Α. Yes.
+I think one of the reasons for that probably was 18 I was the first nurse, I understand, in the United 19 Kingdom to be ever to bring in models of excellence 20 that could be measured in relation to quality outcomes 10:39 21 for patients.
+We used a recognised company in the UK, 22 Goldsmith it was at that time.
+But the forward 23 thinking to know to do that in the independent sector, 24 many of that started some of the quality standards 25 within the health and social care families.
+10:39 26 39 Q. Let me talk a little more about your role as Chair of 27 the Southern Trust Board.
+You describe in your witness 28 statement - if we can bring it up on the screen, 29 please, WIT-90849 - your responsibilities, you say,

-As you took up the role and at various points along the way, the Department would issue reminders in relation to what is expected of a Trust Chair.
-For example, in 2017 it reminded Chairs of the importance of practising with integrity and taking steps to avoid conflicts of interest; isn't that right?

-13 40 One of the documents that would have been sent your Q. 14 way, I hope I'm right in saying, is the Code of If we could look at that, it's 15 Accountability.
-10:40 16 TRU-113442.
-This is, I suppose, a standard explanation that went to Non-Executive Directors, including Trust 17 18 Chairs, to set out the basic values of the role, and 19 the responsibilities.
+Т were substantial, and you explain that you were 2 accountable for the performance management of the Trust 3 in its broadest sense, and you further explain that in 4 that paragraph.
+5 10:40 6 As you took up the role and at various points along the 7 way, the Department would issue reminders in relation 8 to what is expected of a Trust Chair.
+For example, in 9 2017 it reminded Chairs of the importance of practising 10 with integrity and taking steps to avoid conflicts of 10:40 11 interest; isn't that right?
+12 Α. Yes.
+13 40 Q. One of the documents that would have been sent your 14 way, I hope I'm right in saying, is the Code of 15 Accountability.
+If we could look at that, it's 10:40 16 TRU-113442.
+This is, I suppose, a standard explanation 17 that went to Non-Executive Directors, including Trust 18 Chairs, to set out the basic values of the role, and 19 the responsibilities.
 Could I bring you to paragraph 20 6, if we could scroll down, please.
-It explains the 10:41 role of the Chief Executive Officer as compared with 21 22 that of Chair.
-Middle of the paragraph:

-"There is a clear division of responsibility between the Chair and the Chief Executive".
-The Chair's role and the Board functions are set out below.
-"The Chief Executive is directly accountable to the Chair and Non-Executive members of the Board for the operation of the organisation and for implementing the Board's decisions".
-It explains that: "Boards are required to meet regularly and to retain full and effective control over the organisation".
+It explains the 10:41 21 role of the Chief Executive Officer as compared with 22 that of Chair.
+Middle of the paragraph: 23 24 "There is a clear division of responsibility between 25 the Chair and the Chief Executive".
+The Chair's role 10:42 26 and the Board functions are set out below.
+"The Chief 27 Executive is directly accountable to the Chair and 28 Non-Executive members of the Board for the operation of 29 the organisation and for implementing the Board's